naveenrajm7/naveenrajm7.github.io/_posts/2018-06-03-TechGig-2018-open-round-Christmas-gift.md

 See the above image. the purple diamonds represent the gifts hidden during Santa's first visit and the red diamonds represent the gifts hidden during Santa's second visit.
 We can see the houses 2 and 4 has maximum number of gifts hidden.
 Both are having 2 gifts hidden, hence the answer is 2.
 ### Solution
 **Approach** :
-Direct approach (not optimal) represent the city using a graph object where houses are nodes, the applu dfs to determine the shortest distance and the houses that come between house **u** and **v** , and add 1 to all whenever they were visited . then look for node with largest gifts and print it out.
-Since I'm pretty sure the below code is not the effecient one possible, Any help to optimize is greatly appreciated either in comments or directly ping [me](/contact/)
+Direct approach (not optimal) represent the city using a graph object where houses are nodes, we apply dfs to determine the shortest distance and the houses that come between house **u** and **v** , and add 1 to all whenever they were visited . then look for node with largest gifts and print it out.
+Since I'm pretty sure the below code is not the efficient one possible, Any help to optimise is greatly appreciated either in comments or directly ping [me](/contact/)
 #### Implementation
 python 3 code